Child Development and Parenting

 - Keep the TV off and keep all screens away during meals.

-- Set limits for texting and smartphone use, and keep mobile devices out of your child’s bedroom at night.
+- Avoid using screens 1 hour before bedtime and keep mobile devices out of your child’s bedroom at night.

-- Set certain days as media-free, and plan other fun things to do.
+- Set certain blocks of time or days as media-free, and plan other fun things to do.

 - Turn off the TV when a chosen program is over.
 Record shows to watch later, and skip the ads.

-- Watch TV with your child.
+- Watch or use media with your child.
 Talk about what you see and how problems can be solved without violence.

-- Turn on the radio or listen to music or books on tape instead of looking at a screen.
+- Listen to music, books on tape or podcasts instead of looking at a screen.

 - Be a good role model and limit your own screen use.